Supplementary Guidance - Forest & Woodland Strategy

 - Ensure that the public benefits of managing and expanding the area's forest estate are optimised

 The Guidance was approved by the Council's Strategic Policy and Resources Committee on the 29 January 2020 and submitted to Scottish Ministers for consideration on 3 February 2020.
 Following the necessary adoption procedures, the Supplementary Guidance has now been formally adopted by the Council.

 Strategic Environmental Assessment (SEA)

-As part of the process we have to consult SNH, SEPA and Historic Scotland on whether the plan, programme or strategy is likely to raise issues of significant environmental impact.
+As part of the process we have to consult NatureScot, SEPA and Historic Environment Scotland on whether the plan, programme or strategy is likely to raise issues of significant environmental impact.

 We sent our Screening Report [517Kb] to the consultation authorities to determine whether the supplementary guidance is likely to have significant effects on the environment on 27 June 2019.
 You can also view the responses from the consultation authorities:

-Having consulted the three consultation authorities, and having considered the criteria set out in the Act, the Council considered that the Local Landscape Areas Supplementary Guidance is unlikely to have significant environmental effects and has therefore decided that SEA is not required.
+Having consulted the three consultation authorities, and having considered the criteria set out in the Act, the Council considered that the Forest and Woodland Strategy Supplementary Guidance is unlikely to have significant environmental effects and has therefore decided that SEA is not required.
 You can also view the Screening Determination [150Kb].